Frameless Shower Doors + Sliders Installed Every Day

 When designing your frameless glass shower door and panel, the hardware to identify are the glass shower door hinges, shower door/panel clips and brackets, and which type of handle, towel bar, nob, or combination you want to put on the shower glass door.

-Importantly, there is no need to get overwhelmed looking through CRLaurence’s frameless shower hardware catalog.
+Importantly, don’t get overwhelmed looking through CRLaurence’s frameless shower hardware catalog.
 Let our team ask you a series of questions to quickly narrow down your options.

-We tend to match the shower glass hardware finish to the finish of your shower hardware, but there are many options and the decision is yours.
+We tend to match the shower glass hardware finish to the finish of your shower hardware or bathroom vanity hardware.
+There are many options and the decision is yours.

 You can learn more about CRLaurence’s shower glass hardware finishes here.

-How much does a new frameless glass shower door cost?
+How much does a new frameless glass shower or slider door cost?

 Great question.
-Our answer always starts with “it depends” and usually after a few minute conversation ends with a number between $1,200 and $5,000, but it entirely depends on the type and size of the shower and hardware you want to use.
+Our answer always starts with “it depends” and usually after a few minute conversation ends with a number between $1,200 and $3,500, but it largely depends on the size and type of shower you want to build.

 Here are a few questions we will ask in our first conversation: